FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 171: What hyperparameters must be specified to construct time-delay embedding vectors?**
+**What hyperparameters must be specified to construct time-delay embedding vectors?**
 - A) The embedding dimension and the delay time.
 - B) The system's total energy and mass.
 - C) The variables' initial and final values.